 Here is a list of all the helpful FAQs that are included below.
-This information should help to answer your questions about this member service, but as always please do not hesitate to contact Mike Wice (email@example.com) or any member of our staff for assistance.
+This information should help to answer your questions about this member service, but as always, please don’t hesitate to contact us HERE for assistance.

 Members Now! is an easy online process for connecting interested golfers with public, municipal and semi-private facilities located across the state.
 The program was designed in response to the growing number of golfers who are looking to connect with a club but don’t know where to start or don’t have the time to make that trip to the local facility.